Ridley Scott’s sci-fi horror Prometheus is about aliens, androids, creation and … Christmas? Four theories explain what the heck the film is about.

 This is all the more surprising again given the film’s era.
 It’s 2093, and yet dated attitudes of women and childbirth, or strong silent men going down with the ship, remain frozen in time.

-More about masculinity in the movies:
+More masculinity in movies:

 Timeline of the movie’s science